MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 Limitations for an installation of the provisioning app:

 1. Environment URL length.
-The hostname of your Dataverse environment URL must be less than or equal to 19 characters in length, otherwise the Finance and Operations Provisioning App will fail to install.
-To bypass this limitation you can edit the URL of your environment to be the required length.
+The hostname of your Dataverse environment URL must be less than or equal to 19 characters in length, otherwise the Finance and Operations Provisioning App fails to install.
+To bypass this limitation, you can edit the URL of your environment to be the required length.

 2. Finance and Operations URL missing.
 After the install is successful, the Finance and Operations URL may not be shown on the environment details page in Power Platform admin center.
-To bypass this limitation you can edit the environment and change a field such as the description to a new value.
-This will synchronize in the new URL value and display it on screen.
+To bypass this limitation, you can edit the environment and change a field such as the description to a new value.
+This edit operation synchronizes the new URL value and display it on screen.

 3.